KaijuML/PARENTing-rl/README.md

 # PARENTing-rl

-Code for PARENTing via Model-Agnostic Reinforcement Learning to Correct Pathological Behaviors in Data-to-Text Generation (Rebuffel, Soulier, Scoutheeten, Gallirani; ACL2020); most of this code is based on [OpenNMT](https://github.com/OpenNMT/OpenNMT-py).
+Code for PARENTing via Model-Agnostic Reinforcement Learning to Correct Pathological Behaviors in Data-to-Text Generation (Rebuffel, Soulier, Scoutheeten, Gallirani; INLG2020); most of this code is based on [OpenNMT](https://github.com/OpenNMT/OpenNMT-py).

 You will need a recent python (3.6+) to use it as is, especially OpenNMT.

 Beyond standard packages included in miniconda, usefull packages are torch==1.1.0 torchtext==0.4 and some others required to make onmt work (PyYAML and configargparse for example).

 In the following, only instructions for WikiBIO are given.
 However, most of the time, changing "wikibio" to "webnlg" in the given command will work.
 Where instructions differ, I'll give both commands.
 In the paper we report experiments on several model.
-Here we give instructions for Structure-Aware seq2seq (our own implementation in pytorhc) from [this great repo](https://github.com/tyliupku/wiki2bio/blob/master/preprocess.py).
+Here we give instructions for LSTM+RL.
 Modifying instructions to work with others models is intuitive.

 # Datasets